Overview

 Manual service definition without annotation processing

-In case you don't want to use annotation processing, you can manually define your service by using the classdev.restate.sdk.common.syscalls.ServiceDefinition
+In case you don't want to use annotation processing, you can manually define your service by using the class dev.restate.sdk.endpoint.definition.ServiceDefinition